Transportation in the Sacramento metropolitan area: California State Route 99 (SR 99)

 California State Route 99 (SR 99) is a north–south state highway in the Sacramento area.
 To the south, it serves the Central Valley cities of Stockton, Modesto, Fresno, and Bakersfield before terminating at the Wheeler Ridge Interchange to join I-5.
 To the north, SR 99 provides service to Yuba City and Chico, terminating in Red Bluff.

 SR 99 reaches the Sacramento region from the south at Galt, a small town that is a distant exurb of Sacramento.
 It then routes along the west side of the rural farming communities Herald and Wilton before going through the core of Sacramento's suburban city on the south, Elk Grove.
 As it leaves Elk Grove, it passes by Cosumnes River College and a medical complex consisting of three major hospitals: Methodist Hospital of Sacramento, Sierra Vista Hospital, and the Kaiser Permanente South Sacramento Medical Center.
-The college and medical complex are both immediately to the west of SR 99; there are exits to Bruceville Rd. designed to give emergency vehicles easy and quick access to the hospitals.
+The college and medical complex are both immediately to the west of SR 99; there are exits to Bruceville Road designed to give emergency vehicles easy and quick access to the hospitals.
 The highway then goes through the heart of South Sacramento, providing access to local points of importance such as the Florin Towne Centre and Little Saigon (Sacramento).
 North of South Sacramento, SR 99 is flanked by Curtis Park on the west and Oak Park on the east; Sacramento City College is accessible as it is roughly a half mile west of the freeway at this point, and the McGeorge School of Law in Oak Park is right next to the freeway as well.

 At the junction with US 50 in the southeastern part of the central city, the thru lanes turn into the eastern section of Business 80.
 SR 99 does not continue straight, and instead connects to US 50 in the stretch west of the junction also known as the WX Freeway, in an unsigned concurrency (along with Business 80).
 At the interchange with I-5, SR 99 again does not pull through, and instead routes north onto the perpendicular I-5 for another unsigned concurrency.

 SR 99 splits off from I-5 in North Natomas, with a slight northward jog, while I-5 makes a much sharper curve westward towards Sacramento International Airport and Woodland.
 SR 99 soon leaves Sacramento County, headed for Yuba City and Chico.